LouisChirol/TurgotChat/backend/README.md

-# Colbert Backend
+# Turgot Backend

-The backend service for Colbert, a RAG-powered chatbot for French public administration information.
+The backend service for Turgot, a RAG-powered chatbot for French public administration information.
 Built with FastAPI and LangChain, it provides a robust API for handling chat interactions with AI-powered responses using ChromaDB vector search and Mistral AI.

 ## Overview